THE TRAIL WILL BE COMPLETED IN THREE PHASES

 This one mile segment is located in Downtown, extending from the Bear Creek Trail by SR 202 and Redmond Way to the Sammamish River Trail.

-Work includes constructing approximately 1.3 miles of regional trail along the former Burlington Northern Railroad corridor from just east of the Sammamish River to the south side of the intersection of Willows Road and the 9900 Block, near DigiPen and Overlake Christian Church.
+Work has begun on Phase II and includes constructing approximately 1.3 miles of regional trail along the former Burlington Northern Railroad corridor from just east of the Sammamish River to the south side of the intersection of Willows Road and the 9900 Block, near DigiPen and Overlake Christian Church.
 The trail will generally be 12 feet wide, paved and have gravel shoulders.
 The Sammamish River trestle and the bridge over 154th Avenue NE will be retrofitted to accommodate the trail.
+Construction is expected to be completed in early 2017.

 The project also includes: